smithis7/tardis/README--IMPORTANT_and_progress_updates.md

 Isaac: The citations are now formatted (I believe) in a string.

 Kevin (7/11/2020): I did some research on rst but I wasn't able to download successfully using conda.
 I tried doing `conda install -c anaconda docutils` and doing just `conda install docutils` and it didn't work so I uninstalled them and will go back.
 Slight updates to the notebook to have the indent on the first line, and just did some reading about rst.

+Isaac: I am still having trouble with rst documents, but I did manage to create an html file from one-- I just had to copy and paste the citations into it.
+I also changed the get_journal function so that it returns the full names of the journals instead of the abbreviations.